mnguyencntt/friends-management/README.md

 ## Installation

-1. Require enviroment:
+1.Require enviroment:
-	•	Maven version 3.3.9
+Maven version 3.3.9
-	•	Java version 1.8.0
+Java version 1.8.0
-	•	Set proxy (optional), please set on ‘Application.java’, find the line have comments ‘TODO Set proxy here’.
+Set proxy (optional), please set on ‘Application.java’, find the line have comments ‘TODO Set proxy here’.

-2. Start application:
-	The project have Tomcat Embed on pom.xml and it have 3 ways to start application with port 9090, recommend the first way for quicks:
+2.Start application: The project have Tomcat Embed on pom.xml and it have 3 ways to start application with port 9090, recommend the first way for quicks:
 	•	Run command line: mvn spring-boot:run
 	•	Import to Eclipse -> open class ‘Application.java’ -> right-click on class -> choose ‘Run as’ -> Java Application.
 	•	Import to Spring Tool Suite -> right-click on project -> choose ‘Run as’ -> Spring Boot App.